 Hair: Boys must have clean-cut hairstyles, above the collar, ears, and eyebrows.
 Shaved, or partially shaved, mohawk, or other non-conservative styles are not permitted.
-Adolescent boys may find it necessary to remove noticeable facial hair..
+Adolescent boys may find it necessary to remove noticeable facial hair.
 Students must have natural hair color.
-Hair accessories must be small and match the uniform worn that day; hairstyles should not be distracting.
+Hair accessories must be small and match the uniform worn that day.
+Hairstyles should not be distracting, such as large bows, headbands or beads that make noise.